-Under Solvency II, all life assurance undertakings are required to establish the four key functions of the System of Governance (Compliance, Internal Audit, Risk Management and Actuarial Functions) with effect from 1 January 2016.
-The individuals appointed to these functions are subject to the requirements set out in the Central Bank Guidance for (Re)Insurance Undertakings on the Fitness and Probity Amendments 2015.
+Under Solvency II, all non-life insurance undertakings are required to establish the four key functions of the System of Governance (Compliance, Internal Audit, Risk Management and Actuarial Functions) with effect from 1 January 2016.
+Non-life insurance undertakings should refer to the Central Bank Guidance for (Re)Insurance Undertakings on the Fitness and Probity Amendments 2015 which sets out the Central Bank's expectations on (re)insurance undertaking's establishment of key functions and implementation of certain system of governance requirements under Solvency II.